gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 issues. **NOTE** A condition of this proposed transformation is that today's textual SIL (ignoring additive changes below) should stay completely unchanged.
 This is important to ensure that we do not need to update many test cases.

-As a quick review, the current class hierarchy rooted at ValueBase is as
-follows:
+## Defs and Values

-    INSERT GRAPHIC HERE
+The first change that we make is renaming `ValueBase` to `ValueDef`.
+This makes it clear from a naming perspective that a `ValueDef` is not a value, but the def of a value.
+Then in order to force the APIs that relate `SILValue` to no longer be freely convertible to `ValueDef`'s, we:

-## SILNode and ValueDef
+1. Remove all operator methods on `SILValue` that allow one to retrieve a `SILValue`'s `ValueDef` in favor of the new method `ValueDef *SILValue::getDef() const`.
+This ensures that it is easy to visually recognize call sites where a `SILValue`'s `ValueDef` is being retrieved.

-The first change that we propose is splitting ValueBase into two different
+2. Make the constructor `SILValue(ValueDef *)` private and via declaring `ValueDef` subclasses as friend classes, introduce a new API `ValueDef::getValue()` that constructs a `SILValue` from a specific `ValueDef`.
+This makes conceptual sense since a `SILValue` is defined by a `ValueDef` implying a `ValueDef` should also vend those `SILValue`s.

-classes: SILNode and ValueDef.
-SILNode will stay at the top of the class hierarchy.
-A SILNode will only contain its ValueKind and will effectively act as a work around for c++ not being able to put methods on enums (that is in Swift, we would merge ValueKind and SILNode).
-A ValueDef will have the use-list and type that used to be in ValueBase and a type.
-Of course a ValueDef is a SILNode.
-Thus we have transformed our class hierarchy as follows:
+## Multiple Return Values

-    INSERT GRAPHIC HERE
+Now that we have separated the APIs that relate `SILValue` and `ValueDef` cleanly.
+(TODO Maybe say match the model?), we need to consider how to represent multiple return values.
+Since a key

-## ValueBundle
+introduce the `ValueBundle`.
+A

-Given this hierarchy, we are still treating `ValueDef` as a value and a def.
-To eliminate this, we introduce the `ValueBundle`.
-A `ValueBundle` is conceptually a "bundle of values" that is represented by an SSA value.
+`ValueBundle` is conceptually a "bundle of values" that is represented by an SSA value.
 Its sub-elements can only be extracted by an as yet to be implemented `bundle_extract` instruction.
 In the trivial case (i.e. a unary result), we do not represent the `ValueBundle` and `bundle_extract` explicitly.
 This ensures that the current IR we print today is invariant.
 But in the case of a `ValueBundle` with multiple elements, we require that:

 1. The `ValueBundle` SSA value is only used by `bundle_extract` instructions.
 2. Each "sub-element" of the `ValueBundle` is taken by a `bundle_extract`